Spokane County, Washington: History

 The first county government met on May 8, 1860, and began conducting business.
 The eastern and southern portions of Spokane County were partitioned several times as new counties were created, beginning with Missoula County in December 1860 and followed by Shoshone County and Nez Perce County in 1861.
 These areas became part of the new Idaho Territory, which was organized by the U.S. Congress on March 3, 1863, and reduced the size of Spokane County even further.
 On January 19, 1864, the county was annexed into neighboring Stevens County, which had been created a year earlier from the northern portions of Walla Walla County.
 The seat of Stevens County was Pinkney City (now Colville) until it was temporarily relocated to the town of Spokane Falls (now Spokane) in 1875.

 Spokane County was re-established on October 30, 1879, from the portions of Stevens County south of the Columbia, Spokane, and Wenatchee rivers.
 The western portion of the county was used to create Lincoln County, which was established on November 23, 1883.
 The first post office in the county was located at Spokane Bridge.

 The selection of a permanent county seat was to be decided in an election in November 1880 between the growing cities of Cheney and Spokane Falls, both candidates for a major Northern Pacific Railway hub.
 The unofficial returns showed a 14-vote margin in favor of Cheney, but the result was disputed by county officials from Spokane Falls based on "irregularities" in the ballots.
 The official result had a margin of two or three votes for Spokane Falls, but Cheney residents demanded a recount, which was granted by a court order that was ignored by county officials in Spokane Falls.
 On March 21, 1881, a group of armed Cheney residents forcibly took custody of the county auditor, recount ballots, and other county records during a nighttime raid.
 After declaring their own recount had been in favor of Cheney as county seat, the records and the county auditor were moved from Spokane Falls; other government officials also moved to Cheney after a court order upheld the Cheney recount.
 A new ballot question in 1886 resulted in Spokane becoming the permanent county seat.

+A proposal to create a consolidated city-county government in Spokane County was forwarded to a charter review commission in 1995 and placed on that year's ballot.
+It would have merged Spokane and other municipalities into the county government and created 13 districts that would be represented in a large county council.
+The consolidation charter was rejected by voters on November 7, 1995.